quic/gunyah-hypervisor/README.md

 ## Type-1 Hypervisor Concept

-Gunyah is a Type-1 hypervisor, meaning that it is independent of any high-level OS kernel, and runs in a higher CPU privilege level.
+Gunyah is a Type-1 hypervisor, meaning that it runs independently of any high-level OS kernel - such as Linux, and runs in a higher CPU privilege level than VMs.
 It does not depend on any lower-privileged OS kernel/code for its core functionality.
-This increases its security and can support a much smaller trusted computing base than a Type-2 hypervisor.
+This increases its security and can support a much smaller trusted computing base than a Type-2 like hosted-hypervisors.

 Gunyah's design principle is not dissimilar to a traditional microkernel in that it provides only a minimal set of critical services to its clients, and